 As your baby coos in your loving arms, you see her skin begin to turn red and dry.
 Being a parent, you obviously begin to worry.
-The harsh weather can turn havoc on us adults, so you can only imagine what it can do to our precious little one.
+The harsh weather can turn havoc on us adults, so you can only imagine what it can do to our precious little ones.
 It is best to follow certain protocols to ensure that your tiny tot is comfortable this time around too.
 Here, we have experts who throw light on the same…

 Bathing time is a very important routine for your baby’s skincare in chilly climes.
 Begin with a gentle massage.
 It will not only comfort your precious one but will also increase her blood circulation and build immunity.
-Rub your palms together to warm it and apply warmish coconut oil which is unperfumed and meant for a baby.
+Rub your palms together to warm them and apply warmish coconut oil which is unperfumed and meant for a baby.

 As for the bathing ritual, skip the temptation of using hot water.
 There are chances of the temperature hurting and drying out the skin.
 You can do the elbow test to access it.
 Use a mild wash enriched with aloe, almond oil and olive oil to nourish and maintain the moisture balance of her skin.
-As per sought-after Obstetrician and Gynecologist Dr Mira Raisinghaney, it is best to avoid using chana atta and malai on the tender skin.
+As per sought-after Obstetrician and Gynecologist Dr Mira Raisinghaney, it is best to avoid using chana atta and malai on tender skin.

 Himalaya Baby Gentle Baby Bath